microsoft/startups/README.md

 All of the products are compiled in the full curated list of [Azure products](products/azure-products.md).

 ## Learn about how to use Azure
-[Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?products=azure&resource_type=learning%20path) is a great resource for learning about using Azure products.
+[Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?products=azure&resource_type=learning%20path) is a great free resource for learning about using Azure products.

 - [Get started with Azure](https://docs.microsoft.com/en-us/users/RobertStandefer-8146/collections/wpmzto47zxj3o)